 Knowing the right people is important as a media buyer, but understanding media channels is also a huge part of the job.
 There are different target audiences that media channels are best for.

-A media buyer will have the best knowledge of media channels to find the perfect space for a brand.
+A media buyer will have the best knowledge of media channels to find the perfect media space for a brand.
 They will also have the negotiation skills to ensure a brand gets the best deal possible.

-Ad space will have a price based on the traffic and exposure of the space.
+Ad space will have a price based on the traffic and exposure of the media space.
 It’s no wonder why Super Bowl commercial spots are pricey.

 If the media planner allocated the budget correctly, the price tag will be worth the return.
 A media buyer must use their negotiation skills to buy a specific ad space below or at the budgeted amount.

 The media buyer is responsible for the strategy after the media planner sends it off.
 The media buyer will then keep a close eye on the channels being used to make sure the campaign is effective throughout its lifetime.